shivanand-patil/blog-site-vpc/VPC-Blog.md

 Can our PrivateInstance connect to the internet through our NAT gateway, which is our PublicInstance?
 Not yet.
 We can run commands like ping or apt-get update, but we won't see any results.

-To make it work we need to enable a source/destination check on your PublicInstance:
+To make it work we need to disable a source/destination check on your PublicInstance:

 1. Go to the **Instances** page in the AWS Management Console.